 When I was a child, my Nana would make herself a cup each day in her beautiful gilt-edged china cup with the matching saucer.
-I would watch transfixed as she would tip a small spoonful of sugar into the dark liquid and stir gently, the spoon tinkling inside the mug.
+I would watch transfixed as she tipped a small spoonful of sugar into the dark liquid and stirred gently, the spoon tinkling inside the mug.
 The milk would be next, making a graceful spiral swirl until it blended with the rich tea.

-While I tasted Irish Breakfast and other dark, bold tea with no great impression, I truly enjoyed my first taste of Earl Grey Tea.
-The aromatic bergamot lit up my palate just as much as the caffeine lit up my little five year old brain!
+While I tasted Irish Breakfast and other dark, bold teas with no great impression, I truly enjoyed my first taste of Earl Grey Tea.
+The aromatic bergamot lit up my wee palate just as much as the caffeine lit up my little five year old brain!